rillonline/writing/kearsarge/kearsarge.md

 "Why not?"

-I didn't realize you could just walk up to a real pirate and interview them."
+"I didn't realize you could just walk up to a real pirate and interview them."

 "They might not talk," I said.
 "But you never know.
 I suggest we catch a